SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 The fast oscillations of the laser are neglected and all the physical quantities of the simulation, including the electromagnetic fields and their source terms, as well as the particles positions and momenta, are meant to be an average over one or more optical cycles.
 Effects involving characteristic lengths comparable to the laser central wavelength, or effects dependent on the polarization of the laser, cannot be modeled with this option.

 For the moment the only way to specify a laser pulse through this model in :program:`Smilei` is through a cylindrically symmetric 3D gaussian beam.
+For the moment, only one laser pulse can be specified through the envelope model in a simulation, thus multi-pulse set-ups cannot be defined.
 Contrarily to a standard Laser, the laser envelope will be entirely initialized inside the simulation box at the start of the simulation.

 Following is the laser envelope creator::